SelfCareMap

 “What would make me feel deeply, quietly, unapologetically happy tonight?”

-• Dancing barefoot in the kitchen to 2000s pop
+• Dancing barefoot in the kitchen to 2000s pop, letting go of any self consciousness.

-• Soaking in a tub with candles and a trashy romance novel
+• Soaking in a tub with candles, a glass of bubbly, and a trashy romance novel that requires zero intellectual effort.

-• Watching a comfort movie you’ve seen 17 times
+• Watching a comfort movie you’ve seen 17 times, where you already know every line and every twist.

-• Journaling by lamplight with a glass of something fizzy
+• Journaling by lamplight with a glass of something fizzy, pouring out your thoughts without editing them.

-Write down 3–5 things that spark joy for you.
+Write down 3 to 5 things that spark joy for you.
+Do not worry about whether they seem productive or sophisticated.
 No judgment.
-No “shoulds.”
+No shoulds.
 This is your night.

 🕯️ Step 2: Curate the Atmosphere

-Transform your space into a sanctuary of self-love.
+Transform your space into a sanctuary of self love.
 Think: boudoir meets boutique hotel, but make it yours.
+Your environment directly impacts your nervous system, so the goal here is to signal to your brain that it is safe to relax and indulge.

 Try:

-• Scent: Essential oils, incense, or a favorite perfume spritzed in the air.
-Vanilla, sandalwood, or citrus can instantly shift your energy.
+• Scent: Use essential oils, incense, or a favorite perfume spritzed in the air.
+Aromatherapy is a powerful tool for shifting energy.
+Vanilla can evoke warmth, sandalwood provides grounding, and citrus can instantly refresh your mood.

-• Texture: Fuzzy socks, a plush robe, silky pajamas, or that blanket you only bring out when you’re feeling fancy.
+• Texture: Put on your favorite fuzzy socks, a plush robe, silky pajamas, or that heavy weighted blanket you only bring out when you are feeling fancy.
+Touch is a vital sense in wellness, and surrounding yourself with softness helps lower cortisol levels.

 🍽️ Step 3: Feast Like You’re the Guest of Honor